Wedding Photography Clients

-- First meeting
+- 1First meeting

 - 3Get to know the couple

-- Visit venues
+- 4Visit venues

-- Finalise details
+- 5Finalise details

 You are meeting the wedding photography clients for the first time whether you have been booked or not.

 The couple are assuming that because you advertise as a professional wedding photographer and that they have seen and liked your portfolio, that you are capable of doing the job.
-What is now important to them…is you!
+What is now important to them is you!

 Always dress smartly even if meeting in a non-business environment.
 Whether you meet in a pub, someone’s home or your studio, the first thing they look at is you.
 Smile and be confident, accept their handshake or "cheek kissing" (as we did in Spain).
 Don’t be tempted to jump straight down to business.

-Smalltalk goes a long way and gives you a chance to find common ground between yourselves.
+Small talk goes a long way and gives you a chance to find common ground between yourselves.
 It also makes you appear human and that you aren’t just there for business.
 Remember, the wedding day is a very personal thing to them and they are looking for someone to fit right in.

 In many cases they will have already made up their mind from talking to you prior to the meeting and after seeing your work online.
 In this case it is just a matter of finalising the deal.

-Wedding Photography Clients – The Contract
+Wedding Photography Clients and The Contract

-You may or may not use a contract, I have shot many weddings without one based on trust and all has gone well to date.
+You may or may not use a contract.
+I have shot many weddings without one based on trust and all has gone well to date.
 However, I now make a point of always getting a mutual contract agreed and signed between both parties as it is only a matter of time before problems arise.

 Your contract should cover everything you have discussed including the following;

 At the end of the day, your contract should cover you and your business for any unforeseen circumstances.
 The couple will expect the same.
 Do a simple Google search to look for types and ideas for wedding photography contracts.

 I guess a large part of being a professional wedding photographer is your personality; you simply must be a people person.
-The only way to make the day run smoothly for all involved is preparation and that involves getting to know the couple, understand what makes them tick and get a feeling for what they like and don’t like.
+The only way to make the day run smoothly for all involved is preparation.
+That involves getting to know the couple, understand what makes them tick and get a feeling for what they like and don’t like.

 Do they like contemporary images, traditional or just plain wacky.
 Whatever style they decide upon, make sure you get a few regular shots to cover all bases as it were.
 The better you get to know them the easier the day will go for both of you.
 It will also make it more fun and you will definitely end up with better wedding photographs.